macobra52/smb3-hacks/SMB3 IPS/readme.md

 Less Time Faster Tick
 ----------

 Doubles the tick rate of the in-level timer and decreases all level starting times by 100 seconds.
-The only excepting is 7-F1 which is adjusted to retain its 200 second starting time (otherwise it is impossible to complete when entering as small Mario).
+The only exception is 7-F1 which is adjusted to retain its 200 second starting time (otherwise it is impossible to complete when entering as small Mario).

 Japanese Damage System